francescoGuglielmi/Bank-tech-test_OOP/README.md

 # Bank-tech-test_OOP
 The same bank tech test but using OOP!
-On this challenge, I decided to keep the printed statement format just like it was required, despite is not my favorite.
+A simple bank program that allows withdrawals and deposits from an account to test the ability to write clean, tested and easily maintenable code.

 The program comprises of four classes: Transaction, Account, Statement and App.